jedaustin/MyCollegeAdvisor/replit.md

 Personal College Advisor is an AI-powered conversational application designed to help high school students make informed decisions about college selection, degree programs, scholarships, and career outcomes.
 The system provides unbiased guidance by analyzing student context (financial situation, academic interests, career goals) and delivering personalized recommendations with supporting data on costs, ROI, job placement rates, and post-graduation outcomes.

 The application presents a ChatGPT-inspired conversational interface where students interact with an AI advisor through a clean, focused chat experience.
+Students can download their consultation sessions in multiple professional formats (Markdown, PDF, Word) for future reference.
 The system emphasizes clarity, trust, and utility over visual embellishment.

 ## User Preferences